didriksn/-slothpixelapi/README.md

 # Made with slothpixelapi

-Checks the lowest sell price for Enchanted Acacia Logs in Hypixel Skyblock!
+Checks for the lowest sell price for Enchanted Acacia Logs in Hypixel Skyblock!

+## API info
+Check out https://docs.slothpixel.me/ for more information about the API

+## License
+No license :)